 - Exact start and end time when the service was performed

 Learn more about Nebraska EVV on the official NE DHHS website by clicking here

 CAN I CHOOSE THE NEBRASKA EVV SOFTWARE SYSTEM I WANT TO USE?

-Nebraska DHHS has chosen to implement EVV as an open model allowing providers to use their own EVV systems/third-party vendors.
+In December of 2020 the Nebraska Department of Health and Human Services (DHHS) selected 4Tellus, LLC (Tellus) to launch electronic visit verification (EVV) in Nebraska, however, Nebraska is an open model state, meaning agencies are free to select a compliant Nebraska EVV system of their preference.
 Providers using an alternate Nebraska EVV system are responsible for the costs of that solution and are required to use an EVV system that is compliant with the rules set forth by DHHS.
 3rd party EVV system requirements are posted to the DHHS EVV webpage.

 When will home health and personal care providers be required to use EVV?

 Nebraska’s “early adopters” group went live in September 2020.
 The remaining providers will be phased in after the pilot concludes.